JanisErdmanis/Jumbo/README.md

-# JuBox
+# Jumbo

-A Julia distribution for science, out of the box.
-This is an example repository demonstrating the bundling of a Julia distribution.
-A Julia distribution is defined by a `Project.toml` file which must contain `name` and `version` fields, similar to Julia packages.
-All listed packages and dependencies are bundled into the stdlib path, making them resistant to accidental precompilations.
+Jumbo is a Julia distribution that comes with commonly needed scientific packages out of the box.
+Start using Makie, DifferentialEquations, or any included package immediately - no compilation wait.
+Additional packages can be installed via Pkg without triggering recompilation of pre-installed packages.

+This repository also serves as a template for creating custom Julia distributions tailored to your needs.
+Fork it, modify the `Project.toml` to include your preferred packages, and run the "Build Release Assets" GitHub Actions workflow to generate installers for Linux, macOS, and Windows.
+The distribution format uses a `Project.toml` with `name` and `version` fields - bundling all listed packages and dependencies into the stdlib path to prevent accidental recompilations.

 ## Installation

-*The following instructions are for end users installing your built applications.*
+To install Jumbo, download the appropriate pre-built distribution (MSIX, Snap, or DMG) from the **Assets** section on the [releases page](https://github.com/JanisErdmanis/JuBox/releases) (you may need to expand the Assets dropdown for prerelease versions), then follow the installation instructions below for your platform:

 - **MSIX (Windows)**: If self-signed, go to MSIX bundle properties and add the certificate to the trusted certificate authorities first (see https://www.advancedinstaller.com/install-test-certificate-from-msix.html).
 Then double-click on the installer and install the app.
 - **Snap (Linux)**: The snap can be installed from a command line: `snap install --classic --dangerous MyApp.snap`